sanidhya-saraswat/nest-js-assignment/README.md

 ![alt text](https://github.com/sanidhya-saraswat/nest-js-assignment/blob/main/extra_items/db_schema.png?raw=true)

 ## Routing
 All API routes are authenticated.
 So you need to be logged in to access any route which you can do by `/auth/login` API.
 There are 2 types of routes: Admin and Non-admin.
-Admin routes will allow the user to perform CRUD operations on users, courses and lessons.
-Two dummy users are created to for you to try things out
+Admin routes will allow the user to perform CRUD operations on users, courses and lessons. **Two dummy users and some dummy courses are created for you to try things out**
 #### Admin User
 ```
 username: "admin"